Kir0GreyHat/Nautoscan/README.md

 # Nautoscan 🤖💉
 Nautoscan is an automation nuclei scanner.
-It's only for NotSoSecretSec and everyone are prohibited to change the content of the files except with the permission.
+Everyone are prohibited to change the content of the files except with the permission.

 ## Requirements
 - `https://github.com/MikeWent/notify-send-telegram` - To notify the activities